 - Follow the order of the instructions of the recipe.
 Once you have whipped the air into the eggs and sugar, you don’t want to leave it sitting around while you pull everything else together.

-- When whipping the eggs and sugar over the double boiler, make sure that they double in size, become light and fluffy, and that you can no longer feel sugar granules.
+- When whipping the eggs and sugar, make sure that they have at least doubled in size and become light and fluffy.

 - I always just spray my loaf with baking spray that includes flour.
 However, if you want to be extra safe, line your loaf tin with butter and flour or butter and a parchment paper sling for easy removal!
 If you only use baking spray, wait to spray the pan until right before adding the batter, if it is added too early, the spray will run down the sides of the pan and pool at the bottom.